 Give an overview of the roles and functions of the components of the limbic system, including the hypothalamus, hippocampus, basal ganglia and amygdala.

 Both the thalamus and hypothalamus are associated with changes in emotional reactivity.
-The thalamus is primarily important due to its connections with other limbic system structures.
+The thalamus, which is a sensory "way-station" for the rest of the brain, is primarily important due to its connections with other limbic system structures.
 The hypothalamus is a small part of the brain located just below the thalamus on both sides of the third ventricle.
 Lesions of the hypothalamus interfere with several unconscious functions (such as respiration and metabolism) and some so-called motivated behaviors like sexuality, combativeness, and hunger.
 The lateral parts of the hypothalamus seem to be involved with pleasure and rage, while the medial part is linked to aversion, displeasure, and a tendency for uncontrollable and loud laughter.